technomancy/bussard/spoilers/characters.md

 ## Yueh

 Source of where the portal tech was discovered.
-Runs two portals (Bohk and Delta Pavonis) and has one portal (Kowlu) run by Lalande, which is a point of tension.
+Runs two portals (Bohk and Delta Pavonis) and has two portals (Kowlu and Wolf 1481) run by Lalande, which is a point of tension.

+* Yueh Prime
+* Da Kau Station
+* Bata Beng (Kowlu)
+* Sim Roen (Kowlu)
-* TODO
+* Packsi (Delta Pavonis)
+* Steele Station (Wolf 1481)

+The portal to Delta Pavonis is secretly a multiportal; it can take you to a few other locations if you have proper access.

 ## Republic of Katilay